cloud-ark/kubeplus/README.rst

 KubePlus API add-on offers following interfaces through kubectl:

-**1. kubectl man <Custom Resource>:** Provides information about how to perform supported actions by the Custom Resource
+**1. kubectl man <Custom Resource>:** Provides information about how to perform supported actions by the Custom Resource.

-**2. kubectl composition <Custom Resource Instance>:** Provides information about sub resources created by the Custom Resource Instance
+**2. kubectl composition <Custom Resource Instance>:** Provides information about sub resources created by the Custom Resource Instance.

-**3. kubectl metrics <Custom Resource Instance>:** Provides information about CPU and memory resources consumed by the Custom Resource Instance
+**3. kubectl metrics <Custom Resource Instance>:** Provides information about CPU and memory resources consumed by the Custom Resource Instance.

+**4. kubectl crlogs <Custom Resource Instance>:** Provides logs for all the containers for a Custom Resource Instance.

+**5. kubectl crd list:** Show names of all CRDs installed in the cluster.

+**6. kubectl crd instance list:** Show names of Custom Resource Instances for all CRDs across all namespaces.

-**4. kubectl cr-relations <Custom Resource Instance>:** Provide information about relationships of Custom Resource Instance with other instances via labels / annotations / Spec Properties / sub-resources.
+**7. kubectl cr-relations <Custom Resource Instance>:** Provide information about relationships of Custom Resource Instance with other instances via labels / annotations / Spec Properties / sub-resources.

-**5. kubectl crd <Custom Resource Definition>:** Retrieves names of Custom Resource Instances for specified CRD across all namespaces.

 You enhance your Kubernetes CRD / Operator packages with a set of Platform-as-Code annotations and then use KubePlus API add-on for workflow modeling with Custom Resources introduced by those Operators.